Health / nutrition

 Track and field

-13. I Want to give veganism a try, but have a health condition.
+13. I Want to go vegan, but have a health condition.
 What can I do about it?